emilydolson/D3-visualising-data/11-maps.md

 	.style("fill", function(d) { return colorScale(d.name); });
 ~~~

 There, that's better!

+> # Try out another projection! {.challenge}
+> Swap out the equirectangular projection for something more exciting!
+> Remember that if you want to use one of the maps from the extended library
+> you need to add the link to it to your html file:
+>
+> `<script src="http://d3js.org/d3.geo.projection.v0.min.js" charset="utf-8"></script>`
+>

 Now let's add the interactions so that we can use
 the map instead of the checkboxes.
 We want to bind an interaction to each
 continent so something happens when we click on it.
 Conveniently, since we
 gave all of the continents their own class, we can easily select all of them.